-The beginnings of the castle near Nikolsdorf in East Tyrol date back to 1190
+The origins of the castle in the vicinity of Nikolsdorf in East Tyrol date back to 1190

 Image gallery: Lengberg Castle